gem/oq-engine/doc/getting-started/installation-instructions/slurm.md

 ## Running OpenQuake calculations with SLURM

 Let's consider a user with ssh access to a SLURM cluster.
-The only thing she has to do after logging in is to load the openquake libraries with the command
+The only thing the user has to do after logging in is to load the openquake libraries with the command
 ```
 $ load module openquake